If the shape memory effect hasn’t

 The TWSME occurs when a second memory shape

-is programmed into the nitinol, which it takes upon
+is programmed into the nitinol, which the nitinol takes upon

 cooling.
 In real life, it looks like the part has the

 shape memory effect on heating, as is normal for